joinhandshake/knockoff/README.md

 #### Replication Lag

 Replicas will often be slightly behind the primary database.
-To compensate, consider "sticking" a user to the primary for a small duration of time to the primary database.
+To compensate, consider "sticking" a user who has recently made changes to the primary for a small duration of time to the primary database.
+This will avoid cases where a user creates a record on primary, is redirected to view that record, and receives a 404 error since the record is not yet in the replica.
 A simple implementation for this could look like:

 ```
 # application_record.rb

 after_commit :track_commit_occurred_in_request

-def
 # If any commit happens in a request, we record that and have the logged_in_user
 # read from primary for a short period of time.
 def track_commit_occurred_in_request
   RequestLocals.store['commit_occurred_in_current_request'] = true
-  end
 end

 # application_controller.rb